RudolphRiedel/FT800-FT813/README.md

 - EVE_cpp_wrapper.cpp - this is for Arduino C++ targets
 - EVE_cpp_wrapper.h - this is for Arduino C++ targets

+Addtionally there are these two:
+- EVE_supplemental.c
+- EVE_suppplemental.h

+This has the prototype and implementation for extra functions, so far:
+- EVE_widget_circle() - widget function to draw a circle
+- EVE_widget_rectangle() - widget function to draw a rectangle
+- EVE_polar_cartesian() - calculate coordinates from an angle and a length

 ## Examples

 Generate a basic display list and tell EVE to use it: